observatorium/observatorium/docs/proposals/20201019-prometheus-rules-in-observatorium-api.md

 #### Shared configuration repositories

 For rules to be rolled out, users need the ability to raise pull requests against the Observatorium repositories that contain our source configuration.
-This works fine when the two team co-exist within the same organisation, but this becomes a blocking issue when the two teams share a much more restricted (i.e. inter-company) trust boundary.
+This works fine when the two teams co-exist within the same organisation, but it becomes a blocking issue when the two teams share a much more restricted (e.g. inter-company) trust boundary.

 This is not a blocker for Red Hat's internal offering, however this is not inline with Observatorium's stated goal (TODO: insert link) of offering a SaaS-like monitoring solution.